ErikBuer/Fugl.jl/docs/src/Components/row_col.md

 ## Column

 `Column` is a component for creating linear layout.
+Each child is given an equal part of the available height.

 ``` @example ColumnExample
 using Fugl